BroseleyCameraClub/BroseleyCameraClub.github.io/_posts/2023-01-30-January_Newsletter.markdown

 The evenings presentation was on *Exposure Tips* mainly focusing on exposure in poor lighing situations.

 Slides were given on the several tips, and encouraged members to move on to their auto settings.
-Trying this out would be very benefitial to all members to improving their techniques.
+Trying this out would be very beneficial to all members to improving their techniques.

 Full details of this will be in the members newsletter.
 <br>